Kingfisher

 Cecilia has a clip-on microphone for fiddle, and routes her sound through a series of pedals.

-The mandolin is electric.
-Most of the time it will be on the mandolin channel, but when Jeff uses the talk box the mandolin channel is silent and the sound is routed through his mouth to the vocal mic on the talk box channel.
+The mandolin is electric, and at different times will come out of each of "mandolin direct", "pedals", and "talkbox".
+With the talkbox the sound is routed through his mouth to the vocal mic on the talk box channel.

 The drums are a foot-controlled electronic drum kit, making kick, snare, and hi-hat sounds.